 The facility provided ICE Directive 11062.2 for compliance review which mandates, "If an ICE employee has a reasonable belief that a detainee is subject to a substantial risk of imminent sexual abuse or assault, he or she shall take immediate action to protect the detainee."
-Interview with PSA Compliance Manager and five G4S staff confirmed that should there be any indication a detainee may be at risk for a sexual abuse, or any other danger, it would warrant immediate separation from the situation and protection in a safe supervised environment.
-There were no allegations of sexual abuse reported at SFHR during the audit period.
+Interview with the SDDO and two ICE staff confirmed that should there be any indication a detainee may be at risk for a sexual abuse, or any other danger, it would warrant immediate separation from the situation, and protection in a safe supervised environment.
+There were no allegations of sexual abuse reported at YHR during the audit period.